OFashion/android-volley/README.md

 Android Volley
 ----------

+##Warning
+This fork is intented to be used on the project that I work on.
+The major difference between this fork and the one from mcxiaoke is that this fork provides more flexibility of cache and request related logic:

+1, add function couldUseCache() in Request.java to control whether the cache could be considered first before sending network request.

+2, add function isRefreshable() in Requeset.java to control whether the network request should be dispatched when cache exist.

+Comment: the above method comes in handy in the following situation:
+Generally, when network is offline, it will be more user-friendly to show the cache of the request if the cache is applicable.
+However, after the response of cache is delivered but the request should be refreshed, the network request will be sent.
+Because the network is offline, so error will be returned which overrides the previous response from Cache.

+By providing this method, we could decide whether we should send further network request so as to avoid error response while the cache is applicable.

 This is an unofficial mirror for [android volley library](https://android.googlesource.com/platform/frameworks/volley), the source code will synchronize periodically with the official volley repository.